AlexanderJarnstrom/dv1663-project/README.md

   - **Email**

 ### Customers
 Holds information about the customers in the system.
-A customer is reprecented by the following columns:
+A customer is reprecented by the following attributes:
   - **CID** (Customer ID, *Primary key*)
   - **FName** (First name)
   - **LName** (Last name)